-The six photographers who are the subject of this exhibit – Wayne Miller, Ray K. Metzker, Marvin E. Newman, Vivian Maier, Tom Arndt and Carlos Javier Ortiz – cover the period from 1940 to the present.
+The seven photographers who are the subject of this exhibit – Wayne Miller, Ray K. Metzker, Yasuhiro Ishimoto, Marvin E. Newman, Vivian Maier, Tom Arndt and Carlos Javier Ortiz – cover the period from 1940 to the present.
 None of them has followed the same path and none have the same way of looking at things.
 Each one presents us with a different image of the African-American community that had come to Chicago from the Deep South with the hope of greater freedom and better jobs.
 Their photos are a shocking and highly artistic testament to the life of the blacks of Chicago for over a half century.

 Wayne Miller, Ray K. Metzker and Marvin E. Newman are all descendants of the unique talents of Laszlo Moholy Nagy.
 They all began their apprenticeship at the New Bauhaus, which was transplanted to Chicago in 1937 under his aegis, and followed it through the 1950s, under the direction of Harry Callahan.
 Through experimental and practical learning, they trained their eye to different aspects of creation: they were introduced to industrial design and advertising, followed by a specialisation in photography and its technical aspects, especially developing finesse in capturing light, geometric forms, the movement of silhouettes and tonal contrasts.
 But their common background is not a mark of uniformity – quite the contrary!